(0 | 0 Reviews)

 Tips & Secrets

-• Using plenty of tamarind and jaggery is mandatory for achieving the most professional-grade authentic balance and preventing throat itch.
+• Using plenty of tamarind and jaggery is mandatory for achieving the most authentic balance and preventing throat itch.

-• Ensuring the rolls are cooled before slicing provides the absolute secret to achieving superior professional-grade clean layers.
+• Ensuring the rolls are cooled before slicing provides the absolute secret to achieving superior clean layers.

-• The addition of a little bit of rice flour in the paste provide the essential professional-grade extra-crunch lift.
+• The addition of a little bit of rice flour in the paste provide the essential extra-crunch lift.

 Nutritional Information(Per 4 pieces (120g))